Good Citizen Guide

 - stay 2m away from other people who are not in your household

-- not meet with more than 2 households at a time (up to 6 people in total), in your home, or in a pub or restaurant
+- not meet with more than 2 households at a time (up to 6 people in total) outdoors or in a public space such as a pub, restaurant or café

 If you intentionally or repeatedly fail to comply with Covid-19 safety measures, you may be subject to a Police fine and possible disciplinary action from the University.